jrburke/module/docs/loader-config.md

 }
 ```

-For the module that resolves to the absolute module ID of 'some/module/id', `module.config.limit === 40`.
+For the module that resolves to the absolute module ID of 'some/module/id', `module.data.limit === 40`.

 ### createHooks